cmdouglas/toy_roguelike/README.md

 #real name pending

-A simple roguelike built with libtcodpy and/or curses
+A simple roguelike for python 3.4+.

-dependencies:

- - SDL (for libtcod mode)
- - py.test (for unit tests)